-No for now, MapReduce is used by many big data tools including Spark.
+Not for now, as MapReduce is used by many big data tools including Spark.
 It is extremely relevant to use MapReduce when the data grows bigger.
 Tools like Pig and Hive convert their queries into MapReduce phases to optimize them better.
 Hive can we used via Tez engine or Impala.